 It’s a handsome space and features an eight-floor atrium illuminated by a 12-metre sculpture by Ramus Illumination.
 Reflect stretches across the cavernous space and is a crisscross of wires and thousands of LED lights.
 It shifts its colour and light configuration according to the sound and movement of people beneath it.

-The precinct already houses Ministry of Coffee and a Japanese restaurant, Izakaya & Ramen Michi, but to come will be a multilevel tapas bar and restaurant, Meu Jardim.
+The precinct already houses Ministry of Coffee, jewellery store Grew & Co and a Japanese restaurant, Izakaya & Ramen Michi, but to come will be a multilevel tapas bar and restaurant, Meu Jardim.
 (Ussi Moniz Da Silva, who opened Bondi’s Upper East Side, is behind it.)
-The jewellery store Grew & Co will also open shortly.

 You can also access one of Sydney’s best bars, PS40.
 Until recently Skittle Lane boarding blocked the small (nameless) lane PS40 is on (which runs perpendicular to Skittle), but with it now finished you can stroll past it from King Street to Skittle.